U.S., China resume trade talks with a chill in the air

 Trump so far has projected optimism, believing Washington has the upper hand given China's weakening economy.

-Last year, the Asian country recorded its slowest growth in nearly 30 years, making the US trade war scarcely a welcome development.
+Last year, the Asian country recorded its slowest growth in nearly 30 years, making the US trade war an unwelcome development.

-But Trump also may appear weakened after agreeing last week to end a 5-week government shutdown without extracting any concessions from opposition Democratic lawmakers in a battle over building a wall on the Mexican border.
+But Trump also may appear weakened after agreeing to end a 5-week government shutdown without extracting any concessions from opposition Democratic lawmakers in a battle over funding to build a wall on the Mexican border.

 "The danger here is that other countries will conclude Trump is a paper tiger," said Edward Alden, senior fellow at the Council on Foreign Relations.